Birthing Centers and Hospital Maternity Services

-In addition to obstetricians and CNMs, registered nurses (RNs) attend births to take care of the mother and baby.
-If you give birth in a teaching hospital, medical students or residents might be present during the birth.
+Registered nurses (RNs) attend births to take care of the mother and baby.
+If you give birth in a teaching hospital, medical students or residents might attend the birth.
 Some family doctors also offer prenatal care and deliver babies.

-While you’re in the hospital, if you choose or if it’s necessary for you to receive anesthesia, it will be administered by a trained anesthesiologist.
-A variety of pain-control measures, including pain medication and local, epidural, and general anesthesia, are available in the hospital setting.
+.
+A variety of pain-control measures — including pain medicine and local, epidural, and general anesthesia — are available in the hospital setting.

-Women who deliver in a birth center are usually those who have already given birth without any problems and whose current pregnancies are considered low risk (meaning they are in good health and are the least likely to develop complications).
+Women who deliver in a birth center usually have already given birth without any problems or have a low-risk pregnancy (meaning they are in good health and are not likely to develop complications).

 Women are carefully screened early in pregnancy and given prenatal care at the birth center to monitor their health throughout their pregnancy.

-Natural childbirth is the focus in a birth center.
-Since epidural anesthesia usually isn’t offered, women are free to move around in labor, get in the positions most comfortable to them, spend time in the jacuzzi, etc. Comfort measures (such as hydrotherapy, massage, warm and cold compresses, and visualization and relaxation techniques) are often used.
-The woman is free to eat and drink as she chooses.
+Epidural anesthesia usually isn’t offered at birth centers.
+So women are free to move around in labor, get in the positions most comfortable to them, spend time in the jacuzzi, etc. Comfort measures (such as hydrotherapy, massage, warm and cold compresses, and visualization and relaxation techniques) are often used.

 The baby’s heart rate is monitored often during labor, typically with a handheld Doppler device.
 Birth centers do have medical equipment available, such as IV lines and fluids, oxygen for the mother and the infant, and other equipment necessary to treat sick babies and moms.